New to SAGE in 2019.

 Only manuscripts of sufficient quality that meet the aims and scope of Africa Spectrum will be reviewed.

 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

-Journal of Politics in Latin America may accept submissions of papers that have been posted on pre-print servers; please alert the editorial office when submitting (contact details are at the end of these guidelines) and include the DOI for the pre-print in the designated field in the manuscript submission system.
+Africa Spectrum may accept submissions of papers that have been posted on pre-print servers; please alert the editorial office when submitting (contact details are at the end of these guidelines) and include the DOI for the pre-print in the designated field in the manuscript submission system.
 Authors should not post an updated version of their paper on the pre-print server while it is being peer-reviewed for possible publication in the journal.
 If the article is accepted for publication, the author may re-use their work according to the journal's author archiving policy.
 If your paper is accepted, you must include a link on your pre-print to the final version of your paper.

 - Open Access

 - Article processing charge (APC)